TITLE 7 HEALTH

 (2) show the signature and title of the custodian in lieu of the attendant.

-B. Safe haven registration: If parentage information is known for a safe haven baby (NMSA, 1978 section 24-22-1 et seq.) it shall be entered on the certificate of birth registration form for filing with the state registrar.
+B. Safe haven registration: If parentage information is known for a safe haven baby under the Safe Haven For Infants Act, Sections 24-22-1 to 24-22-8 NMSA 1978, (it shall be entered on the certificate of birth registration form for filing with the state registrar.
 If no parentage information is known, the certificate of birth registration form shall be completed as a foundling registration.

-C. Birth registration - eleven days to one year: Birth registrations forms filed after ten (10) days, but within one year from the date of birth, shall be filed on the certificate of birth registration form in the manner prescribed in NMSA, 1978 section 24-14-13 as amended.
+C. Birth registration - 11 days to one year: Birth registrations forms filed after 10 days, but within one year from the date of birth, shall be filed on the certificate of birth registration form in the manner prescribed in Section 24-14-13 NMSA 1978.
 Certificates issued pursuant to the section shall not be marked “delayed.”

 (2) Out-of-hospital births not attended by a licensed medical attendant (physician, licensed certified nurse midwife, licensed midwife, emergency medical technician) must be signed by the mother as certifier, and sworn by any other person in attendance (if any other person was in attendance), and must be accompanied by notarized documents which prove both that a birth occurred and the New Mexico county in which the birth occurred.
 The state registrar will issue instructions containing a list of documents which will be acceptable as proof of birth, and as proof of residency.